SURVIVAL STRATEGIES

 When we are panoramically aware, we can't focus on anything specific.
 And when we can't focus, it's impossible to want anything, or develop a constructive thought.

-We are still doing something, being watchful – but it has no future context, it serves no purpose except to be watchful.
+We are still doing something, being watchful – but this has no future context; it serves no purpose except to be watchful.

 The Safety of Openness

-Panoramic sensing evolved to stay safe and to remain open, in the middle of life, in a random and unpredictable environment.
+Panoramic sensing evolved to stay safe in the middle of life, by being open to this random and unpredictable environment.

-With panoramic sensing, we witness impermanence and change as normal and there is fulfilment and security in just being open and sensing it.
+With panoramic sensing, we witness sudden, inexplicable, and chaotic changes as normal; and there is fulfilment and security in just being open to them and sensing them.

-We are missing the opportunity to feel whole, safe, and just amazed at real life in this random reality.
+We are missing the opportunity to feel involved, whole, safe, and just amazed at life in this random reality.

-Human children are born with this way of being in touch with and sensing the world.
-Panoramic awareness is an innate potential which we have collectively learnt to ignore.
-It may well be the only natural resource which humans don't exploit.
+Human children are born with this way of sensing the world.
+Panoramic awareness is an innate potential which we have collectively learnt to ignore, – it may well be the only natural resource that humans don't exploit.

-This way of sensing is common to all creatures and people of all cultures.
+This way of sensing is common to people of all cultures.
 It's a fundamental unifying factor.
-It underlies and supercedes all belief systems and meditation practices.
+It underlies, and supersedes, all belief systems and meditation practices.

-And all it requires is curiosity, a little self-discipline − and initially: the courage to break free from normal forms of human herd-mentality and try something apparently new.
+All it requires is curiosity, a little effort, self-discipline, and – initially it seems – the courage to temporarily break free from every focused form of human herd mentality.